raganwald/raganwald.github.com/index.md

 ## Who I am

-I am Reginald Braithwaite, a technical product leader with have forty years of experience coding and shipping software that powers business.
-My teams know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."
+I am a Principal Engineer & Technical Product Manager.
+I am techical; I ship products; and I grow engineering collaboratively.
+I have led teams from four to forty-five people; I shipped the products responsible for KL Group/Sitraka's and PagerDuty's successful exits; I've led through growth in size and complexity from startup-in-a-room to IPO and beyond with gloablly distributed teams; I've led engineering-wide changes to structure, process, tooling, and platforms.[^sitraka-quest][^PDNYSE]

 I'm available for work, and this is not my first rodeo.
-I am highly impactful in a role that is functionally two-thirds Staff+ Engineer and one-third Technical Product Manager.
-I once wrote a popular book about JavaScript, I write technical documentation and essays, and I speak at both tech conferences and company-wide events.
+I have been most impactful as a Technical Product Manager or Staff+ Engineer with a side of TPM.
+I am a very strong communicator: I wrote a popular book about JavaScript, I write technical documentation and essays, and I speak at both tech conferences and company-wide events.

 My experience is itemized in more detail on [LinkedIn]; my résumé is available upon [request][raganwald@gmail.com].
 My books, essays, and conference talks are available on my [creative works page].
 My personal email is [raganwald@gmail.com].

-### What I believe
+## What I believe

 - I believe that all software is social software.
-I believe that software that fails to become either the comunication medium or source of truth for people collaborating on critical work... is doomed to become a commodity.
+I believe that to thrive, software must become the comunications medium or load-bearing source of truth for a critical process.
 - I believe in systems-first thinking.
 I believe that human mistakes are opportunities for organizational improvement.
 - I believe that "improved productivity" is the faster horses of enterprise software.
-I believe that transforming the way customers think about and do their work is fundamental to creating and dominating entirely new markets.
+I believe that transforming the way customers think about their work, communicate about their work, and do their work is fundamental to creating and dominating entirely new markets.

 ## What I do